FreddyKly/Rat-Detector/SensorNode/README.md

 # Main Script with docker

-The sensor node runs on Raspberry Pi OS Bullseye (64-bit).
+The sensor node runs on Raspberry Pi OS Bullseye (64-bit), installed by inserting the SD-card into a computer and installing the OS by using Raspberry Pi Imager application.

 To run the main script, execute in Rat-Detector/SensorNode:

 ```